Scarabaeus1031/NEXAH/README.md

 - trajectory-based system interpretation
 - exploration of navigation strategies within stability regions

-The framework is applied to power systems and reference dynamical systems, where it reveals consistent structural patterns in system evolution.
+NEXAH is designed as a **modular system framework**, with applications to power systems and reference dynamical systems.

 ---